ShriyaBade/Gesture_Controlled_Mobile_Robotic_Arm/README.md

 *Hand gesture recognition

-Building a model to recognise hand gestures using Deep Learning Algorithms.
+Built a model to recognise hand gestures using Deep Learning Algorithms.